 Institution Logo if an official page

-Readability of paler text on a darker background may be enhanced, especially for smaller font sizes, by adding a drop-shadow for the lettering.
+Readability of lighter text on a darker background may be enhanced by adding a drop-shadow for the lettering.
 If so, it should be blurred with a radius of two or three pixels, and offset one or two pixels.
 For example:

 Good drop shadow: